SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Conclusion: Your SAP Integration Roadmap

-Immediate steps we recommend:
+The immediate steps we recommend:

 - Define your target architecture: Hub-and-spoke for mid-sized companies, API-led for enterprise